bestie/terrestrial/MissingFeatures.md

 # Missing features

-The following features not included in SequelMapper are omitted purposefully to keep the library simple and encourage good practices in application code.
+The following features not included in Terrestrial are omitted purposefully to keep the library simple and encourage good practices in application code.

 Please open an issue if you feel like any of these features are essential or if